Casey Mears: NASCAR

-Mears made his NASCAR debut in the Busch Series in 2001 at Homestead-Miami Speedway, driving the No.66 car for Cicci-Welliver Racing.
+Mears made his NASCAR debut in the Busch Series in 2001 at Homestead-Miami Speedway, driving the No. 66 car for Cicci-Welliver Racing.
 He started 21st and finished 28th.
-When the team was sold to Wayne Jesel the next season, Mears drove for them full-time, finishing 21st in points with two Top 10 finishes.
-To the surprise of many, he was selected by Chip Ganassi Racing to drive the No. 41 Target-sponsored Dodge in 2003.
-In his rookie season, he finished 35th after failing to finish in the Top 10 in any race.
+When the team was sold to Wayne Jesel the next season, Mears drove for them full-time, finishing 21st in points with two top-ten finishes.
+To the surprise of many, he was selected by Chip Ganassi Racing to drive the No. 41 Target Dodge in 2003.
+In his rookie season, he finished 35th in the final points standings after failing to finish in the top ten in any race.
 Throughout 2003, Mears drove a number of ARCA races for Ganassi, winning three times, once at Michigan, and sweeping both Pocono races.
-He drove the No. 41 Cup car for two additional seasons, and won two poles in 2004.
+He drove the No. 41 Cup car for two additional seasons and won two poles in 2004.

 Mears came close to quite a lot of victories during this period.
-He led late in the 2004 Sirius at the Glen but got passed with 12 laps to go and finished fourth.
-At Homestead in 2005, Mears controlled the final 100 laps of the Ford 400, but after a yellow flag (with 19 laps to go) erased his 28-second lead, Mears had to make a pit stop thus forfeiting the lead and with it, the win.
+He led late in the 2004 Sirius at the Glen but got passed with twelve laps to go and finished fourth.
+At Homestead in 2005, Mears controlled the final 100 laps of the Ford 400, but after a yellow flag (with nineteen laps to go) erased his 28-second lead, Mears had to make a pit stop, thus forfeiting the lead and with it, the win.

 During the 2005 season, it was announced Mears would move to a separate car for Ganassi with Home123 sponsorship, with the No. 41 to be piloted by Reed Sorenson.
-The Home123 sponsorship fell through and he instead moved to the No. 42 Texaco/Havoline-sponsored Dodge for Ganassi, replacing the departing Jamie McMurray.
+The Home123 sponsorship fell through, and he instead moved to the No. 42 Texaco/Havoline Dodge for Ganassi, replacing the departing Jamie McMurray.

 Mears started off 2006 with a then-best career finish of second, passing Ryan Newman at the line as Mears' future teammate Jimmie Johnson won the 2006 Daytona 500.

 On June 6, 2006, Mears announced that he was leaving Chip Ganassi Racing at the end of the season to join Hendrick Motorsports for the 2007 season, to replace the departing Brian Vickers.
 On July 8, 2006, he finally won his first NASCAR race, a Busch Series race at Chicagoland Speedway, coasting to the finish after running out of fuel.

 For the 2007 season, Mears assumed driving duties for the No. 25 Hendrick Chevrolet, with co-primary sponsorships from the National Guard of the United States and GMAC.
 On May 27, 2007, he won the Coca-Cola 600 at Charlotte, his first (and only to date) career Nextel Cup victory.
 Once again, Mears secured the win with a fuel gamble, taking the lead with five laps remaining when most of the other lead lap cars stopped for fuel.
 Mears stretched his fuel to the finish, running out moments after the checkered flag.